fs3l/CIS700-sgxlab/lab3/README.md

-Module 3: Ethereum Mining on Private Network
+Module 3: Blockchain Mining on Local Network
 ===

 In this lab, you are given the initial state that a custom Blockchain network of several miners is hosted on an on-campus machine which has been running for several days before the class.
 The Blockchain machine also runs a daemon that perdically instructs some miner to conduct transactions with other miners.